Robert Urie, his son & possible other relative

 Urie found much evidence of slack discipline in the Locomotive Department after the rigours of the war.
 Of small stature, he was not a man to court popularity.
 In 1923 he instituted through working of the 'Large Ben' 4-4-0s between Inverness and Wick, and of the 'Clans' between Inverness and Glasgow (Buchanan Street).
 These workings did not persist for very long but they attracted particular venom from the footplate fraternity as they were lodging turns requiring the crews to spend nights away from home.
 Urie was once unwittingly referred to in the hearing of his own brother as an 'Irish blackguard', which would have been a much stronger sentiment then than now.
 (Although a Scot, Urie had come to Lochgorm from the Midland Great Western Railway).

 Son of Robert Wallace (above): Rutherford (Backtrack 16 515) notes that he was a "thorn in Stanier's side", especially during the time when the Jubilee class had serious steaming problems.
 Cox (Locomotive panorama, Vol. 1 p.
 101) stated that "whereas Anderson used to chastise our department with whips, Urie was apt to chastise it with scorpions".
 Bulleid (Master builders p.
-146) stated that Urie forbade th Jubilee class from the Birmingham to Euston two-hour expresses.
+146) stated that Urie forbade the Jubilee class from the Birmingham to Euston two-hour expresses.
 Urie also vetoed the development of a small 4-6-0 for use on the more lightly constructed routes in the Highlands.

 William Montgomerie Urie

 Marshall: Born in Glasgow in 1850 and died at Bishopbriggs on 9 December 1917.
 He was Works Manager St Rollox, Caledonian Railway.
 He was eduacated at St Enoch's School and Training College and served a six year apprenticeship in the Hyde Park Locomotive Works and Glasgow Locomotive Works.
 From 1870 he worked in the Fairfield Works of John Elder & Co; Bowershall Works, Leith; Palmers Works, Jarrow; and Beyer Peacock, Manchester.
 He then went to the Belgian Locomotive Works in Brussels, as draughtsman, and Gouin's Locomotive Works in Paris, returning to Brussels as draughtsman.
 For 8 years from 1875 he was draughtsman of the NBR works at Cowlairs, and afterwards occupied a senior position in the CR works.
 From 1883-7 he was engineer and manager of the Steam Tramway Co, Singapore, Returning to Glasgow he served as assistant to John Strain.
 In 1889 he went as draughtsman, then chief draughtsman, at the Caledonian's St Rollox works.
 Later he became works manager and close personal friend of J.F.
 McIntosh and retired at about the same time as McIntosh, in 1914.
 MIME 1899.
+Written communication on Sauvage IMech E paper

 Obituary: Engg 1917, 104, 626.

-Finlayson, Thomas S. [Jock]
+Finlayson, Thomas Scott [Jock]

 Contributions to discussion